Keio University

 Faculty of Letters Professor

 In the following Part 2, I focused on Chinese-style dishes that have become national foods in various Asian countries, comparing and verifying their formation processes.
 Singapore's chicken rice, Vietnam's pho, Thailand's pad thai, the Philippines' pancit, and South Korea's jajangmyeon are all "relatives" of Japanese ramen and are beloved in their respective countries.
-I aimed to highlight the various political dynamics that were at work before these became national dishes.
+I sought to highlight the various political dynamics that were at work before these became national dishes.

 Kazuhiro Iwama